DimitriyPro/EBI_REST_API-Flask_MySQL/README.md

 REST-like web service that provides a single endpoint `gene_suggest`.

-The endpoint accepts the following arguments
+The endpoint accepts the following arguments:
 * table - name of the table for search
 * query - the partial query typed by the user, e.g. `brc` (as in the example above)
 * species - the name of the target species, e.g. `homo_sapiens`